-Before you rush out to get a puppy, here are some things to consider:
+Before you rush out and buy a Wolf puppy, here are some things to consider:

 Let’s assume the animal you are getting has a fair amount of wolf in it or is a pure wolf.
 If you treat the animal as a wolf even if the animal is more dog-like, you will not be as surprised when the animal displays wolf-like behavior.